johnherr/Traffic-Accidents-in-Denver/readme.md

 ![](images/human_contributing_factors_violin_plot.png)

-## Where to the most Accidents Occur?
+## Where do the most Accidents Occur?
 Grouping by the "Address" field, I was able to identify the most common accident locations.
 As can be seen below, it appears that the most common places for accidents to occur are onramps or off ramps to the I-25 and I-70 freeways.

 | LOCACTION                        | Count|